-Over the past 3 years, HGVs were involved in 20% of pedestrian fatalities and over 70% of cyclist fatalities, despite HGVs only making up 4% of road miles in London.
+In 2016, 23% of pedestrian and 50% of cyclist deaths involved a HGV, despite HGVs making up only 4% of road miles in London.

 HGV blind spots are a major contributory factor in fatal collisions involving cyclists and pedestrians.
 The DVS is intended to help address this.

 Each HGV is given a rating based on how much a driver can see of the area of greatest risk to vulnerable road users.
 This area has been identified through analysis of collision data and through considering how much of a person can, and needs to be seen to avoid a collision.

 The area of greatest risk is split into different zones: the zones where most collisions happen are important for the driver to see because they can take action to avoid a collision.
 These zones are given a higher weighting.

 A defined technical measurement is used to calculate the total volume of the area of greatest risk that can be seen directly by the driver and each vehicle is awarded a score.
 The score determines the star rating which rewards improvements to direct vision.

 The higher the star rating, the more a driver can see directly of the area of greatest risk.
 Five stars will represent the best, those HGVs that allow the greatest direct visibility.